GUBBIB/2024WinterProject/README.md

 if [ $? -eq 0 ]; then
     echo "Server started successfully.
 Logs can be found in app.log." else
-    echo "Failed to start the server.
+    echo "!!!
+Failed to start the server.
 Check app.log for more details." fi
 </code></pre>